gregjacobs/Autolinker.js/README.md

 The function is provided two arguments:

 1. The Autolinker instance that is performing replacements.
-This can be used to query the options that the Autolinker instance is configured with, or to call its utility methods.
+This can be used to query the options that the Autolinker instance is configured with, or to retrieve its TagBuilder instance (via `autolinker.getTagBuilder()`).
-2. An `Autolinker.Match` object which details the match that is to be replaced.
+2. An `Autolinker.match.Match` object which details the match that is to be replaced.

 A replacement of the match is made based on the return value of the function.
 The following return values may be provided:

 - No return value (`undefined`), or `true` (Boolean): Delegate back to Autolinker to replace the match as it normally would.
 - `false` (Boolean): Do not replace the current match at all - leave as-is.
-- Any string: If a string is returned from the function, the string will be used directly as the replacement HTML for the match.
+- Any String: If a string is returned from the function, the string will be used directly as the replacement HTML for the match.
+- An `Autolinker.HtmlTag` instance, which can be used to build/modify an HTML tag before writing out its HTML text.